cloudberrydb/bootcamp/101-cbdb-tutorials/create-users-and-roles.md

 </blockquote>

 <p>There are one more step to perform to make user(lily, lucy) able to login to database.
-We need to adjust pg_hba.conf config file and use gpstop to populate the change.</p>
+We need to adjust pg_hba.conf config file on the master node and use gpstop to populate the change.</p>

 <blockquote>
 <pre><code>[gpadmin@mdw ~]$ echo "local gpadmin lily trust" >> /data0/database/master/gpseg-1/pg_hba.conf